-Joe Saverino is an associate in Chapman’s Illinois Public Finance Department as well as an active member in the firm’s public-private partnership (P3) practice.
-He participated in the firm’s summer associate program in 2011 and joined the firm in 2012.
+Joe Saverino is a partner in Chapman’s Illinois Public Finance Department as well as an active member in the firm’s public-private partnership (P3) practice.
+He participated in Chapman’s summer associate program in 2011 and joined the firm in 2012.

 As a member of the Illinois Public Finance Department, Joe has worked on various municipal financings for school districts, park districts, cities, villages, counties, special service areas, and townships in the roles of bond counsel, disclosure counsel, and underwriter’s counsel.
 Joe routinely manages due diligence calls with issuers prior to public offerings of municipal obligations and advises issuers, commercial banks, investment banks, and municipal advisors on state law and federal tax law matters related to the structure and sale of governmental obligations.